 Fighting is one of the core mechanics of the game, hell, a looped line brawl serves as the game’s main menu visual.
 Fighting controls are simplified to only two buttons, punch, and dodge.
 Three hits are all it takes to down a foe to their knees, but you can dish out additional punishment while they cower on the ice.
 Blood flows from players, leaving their mark on the ice, but fighting kind of feels awful.
 You never have a real sense that your controls are mimicking the action, and dodging doesn’t seem to work at all.
 Penalties are occasionally called, but you can get away with a lot of infractions.
 Most games, I won’t earn any trips to the sin bin, but still, end up with more penalties than the other team due to my undisciplined teammates.

 Although V7 Entertainment may improve the experience and I do enjoy the visual look to the game, Old Time Hockey does not play well.
 I was looking forward to playing something akin to the games I played growing up, but the game didn’t come together.
 Skating doesn’t feel as tight as it should, shooting lacks one-timers, passing feels too stiff, and fighting is lackluster and barely functional.
-The visual style certainly captures the look of the era, with thick mustaches and mullets, and small backyard arenas.Note: The Old Time Hockey review is based on a digital PlayStation 4 copy of the game, provided by the publisher.
+The visual style certainly captures the look of the era, with thick mustaches and mullets, and small backyard arenas.Note: Old Time Hockey was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.